vk3txd/nko-antenna-brief/docs/NKO_And_The_Carolina_Windom.md

 ### 2. Role of the feedline

 - **NKO:** feedline section is an intentional, bounded part of the radiator
-- **NCW:** feedline radiation is part of the idea, but the exact current relationships are often less explicitly documented
+- **NCW:** feedline radiation is part of the idea, but the exact current relationships are less explicitly documented, dependant on balun performance and the impedances of the OCF arms.
+It is variable

 ### 3. Lower choke

 - **NKO:** the lower 1:1 choke is fundamental to defining the radiator
-- **NCW:** a lower choke may also be used, but the NKO documentation makes its boundary role central
+- **NCW:** "line isolator" is a commonly used term with the NCW with the intention to make the coax above a defined radiator.
+The lack of documentation makes this unclear

 ### 4. Documentation